 This course is designed for the non-psychology major and will examine a different general-interest topic each time it is taught.
 Students will be exposed to the five major theoretical perspectives and to research methods as they pertain to a thematic topic such as ‘close relationships,’ ‘psychology of the self,’ ‘drugs, brain, and behavior,’ etc.

 This course will cover major content domains in the discipline of Psychology, including biological, cognitive, developmental, social and personality, and mental health.
 In addition, themes that are relevant to all of these domains and that link content areas will be discussed, with emphasis on ethics and cultural/social diversity.
 This course is also intended to foster an appreciation of the role of scientific reasoning in understanding human behavior and the mind.
-Students will be introduced to the major theoretical perspectives and to the basic principles of psychological research methods.

 Students will be taught critical thinking and scientific reasoning skills.
 Topics include: philosophy of science and the scientific method, measurement theory (reliability and validity), the basics of research design (control variables, rival hypotheses, and confoundings), and elementary statistical analysis.